Occupational therapy can make all the difference in Duchenne and Becker muscular dystrophy

 A referral for OT must come from your doctor, either the pediatrician/primary care physician or the neurologist/neuromuscular specialist.
 Once the referral is obtained, the occupational therapist will complete an evaluation and develop goals and a plan of care.
 Please make sure to let your goals of therapy known during the initial evaluation.
 Depending on the type of insurance, the evaluation will be sent off to obtain authorization or benefits will be verified before ongoing visits can begin.

 OTs work with the client and their family to determine the goals for therapy.
 Occupational therapists don’t treat the disease itself, but rather the impairments that result from the disease.
-However, it is important that the therapist has an understanding of Duchenne and the complexities of the disease, otherwise they risk increasing muscle fatigue and causing harm.
+However, it is important that the therapist has an understanding of Duchenne and Becker and the complexities of the disease, otherwise they risk increasing muscle fatigue and causing harm.

 In early childhood, you might seek out OT if your child is having difficulty completing self-care tasks, such as getting dressed, brushing his teeth, or toileting.
-Some children with Duchenne have difficulty with sensory processing which results in extreme response or lack of response to different sounds, textures, smells, visual input, or movement.
+Some children with Duchenne and Becker have difficulty with sensory processing which results in extreme response or lack of response to different sounds, textures, smells, visual input, or movement.
 Occupational therapy can help your child lean to process sensory input and manage the resulting behaviors.
 Another indication to seek OT is some children may also have difficulty with cognition resulting in difficulty at school.

 Yes!
 OT can continue to assist into adulthood using modifications and adaptations for participation in these activities as well as helping with transitioning into higher education, living arrangements or the workforce to improve overall independence.